Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Introduction

 The key contributions of this work are as follows:

-\begin{itemize} \item \textbf{Barycentric Neural Network:} We propose a scalable and shallow neural network, the so-called {\it Barycentric Neural Network}, for representing continuous piecewise linear functions.
-Its structure and parameters are fixed, based on a predefined set of points, called \emph{base points}, and their barycentric coordinates. \item \textbf{Optimization on the base points:} Instead of relying on backpropagation for weight tuning, the $\BNN$’s training is entirely based on optimizing the positions of its base points, yielding a geometrically and more efficient training process. \item \textbf{Topological loss function:} We propose a novel topological summary statistic, the length-weighted persistent entropy ($\LWPE$), which serves as the basis for a new loss function.
-This formulation provides a topologically informed mechanism that enhances both convergence and the quality of function approximation using BNNs with a limited number of base points. \item \textbf{Experimental validation:} We empirically validate the effectiveness of our approach ($\BNN$ trained with our $\LWPE$-based loss function) for function approximation using both synthetic and real-world data, showing superior performance and efficiency compared to using classical loss functions (e.g., MSE, RMSE, MAE and log-cosh), under resource-constrained settings, such as limited base points for $\BNN$ design and few training epochs. \end{itemize}
+\begin{itemize} \item \textbf{Barycentric Neural Network}: A shallow and scalable architecture that exactly represents $\CPLF$s.
+Its structure and parameters are fixed, based on a trainable and predefined set of points and their barycentric coordinates. \item \textbf{Geometric training via base points optimization}: The $\BNN$’s training is entirely based on optimizing the positions of its base points, yielding a geometrically and more efficient training process. \item \textbf{Lenght-weighted persistent entropy}: A stable topological summary that weights features by persistence, enabling a more informative topological loss. \item \textbf{Experimental validation under resource constraints:} Comprehensive experiments showing that $\BNN$s trained with $\LWPE$ outperform classical losses (such as $\MSE$, $\RMSE$, $\MAE$ or LogCosh) in function approximation performance and convergence speed when base points and training epochs are limited. \end{itemize}

-By integrating geometric and topological tools into neural network design, this work bridges theoretical advances with practical utility, contributing to the ongoing development of efficient, interpretable and sustainable Machine Learning methodologies, while also enriching the emerging field of geometric and topological deep learning.
-In particular, it offers a practical alternative to traditional overparameterized deep networks in scenarios that demand structural guarantees and computational efficiency, such as function approximation under limited resources.
+By unifying geometric representation with topological regularization, our work contributes to the growing fields of topological deep learning and Green AI, while offering a practical, sustainable, and interpretable alternative to overparameterized models in function approximation tasks.